NavSainiUofT/NavSainiUofT/README.md

 - 👋 Hi, I’m @NavSainiUofT
-- 👀 I’m interested in Web application development and design
+- 👀 I’m interested in Web application development and design as well as AI and machine learning
-- 🌱 I’m currently learning Angular Framework, React Framework, Advanced CSS
+- 🌱 I’m currently learning Angular Framework, React Framework, Advanced CSS, Python machine learning
 - 💞️ I’m looking to collaborate on Web application projects
 - 📫 How to reach me NavSainiWork@outlook.com